 Now, back to being a little conceited.

-Linking to your own post is also highly regarded as a way to generate more traffic from within your own website, but also helps search engines decide what posts and pages your own website values as more credible.
+Linking to your own post is also highly regarded to generate more traffic from within your own website, but also helps search engines decide what posts and pages your own website values as more credible.
 We generally suggest linking to at least 2 posts or pages within your own website per article.

 While moderately new in comparison to a lot of the previous points we’ve discussed, Schema is quickly gaining notoriety as one of the most important ways to tell search engines exactly how valuable the page or post your attempting to get ranked actually is by providing them with even more information.